Order of Adjectives in English: How to Use Multiple Adjectives to Describe Nouns

 Not all of these adjectives are relevant.
 We know that swimming pools are made of water and they’re blue.

-On the other hand, chairs can be made from a variety of materials and could be any color.
+On the other hand, mugs can be made from a variety of materials and could be any color.

-Using an adjective that describes the type of material the chair is made from is giving the listener or reader information they don’t already have.
+Using an adjective that describes the color of a coffee mug is giving the listener or reader information they don’t already have.
 This information is relevant.
 It’s needed to create a more detailed picture in their mind.

 As a general rule, try to focus on only two, three or four adjectives that’ll add the most description to your sentence.
 Once you’ve selected these few adjectives, simply place them in the order stated above.